-Did you know that there is a term now called “The Sitting Disease”.
+Did you know that there is a term now called “The Sitting Disease”?

 The sitting disease does not discriminate.
 Yep even us runners.
 Just because I run doesn’t mean I’m not safe from this disease.

 Does this sound familiar?
-You get up from an 8 hour (ish) sleep.
-You have breakfast, you get in your car and drive to work.
-Then at work you sit at your desk for xx amount of hours.
+You get up from an 8-hour (ish) sleep.
+You have breakfast, you get in your car, and drive to work.
+Then at work, you sit at your desk for xx amount of hours.
 Then you get back in the car and drive home.

 Once home, what do you do?
 Sit in front of the tv.

-Doesn’t exactly sound exciting does it.
+Doesn’t exactly sound exciting, does it?
 Where is all the movement?

 Even kids are not immune to this disease.
 If anything they are most likely to suffer from it the most.

 When I was a kid, I loved playing outdoors.
 Living in a country town we had to use our imagination.
-We didn’t have an xbox or a computer.
+We didn’t have an Xbox or a computer.
 All we had were our imaginations, a bike or a ball.

 Flash forward to now, where I tell my kids constantly “ok no more tv/computer, time to use your imaginations”.
-Sure they complain (alot), but you know what, I love seeing what they come up with, and they have so much more fun.
+Sure they complain (a lot), but you know what, I love seeing what they come up with, and they have so much more fun.
 Added bonus, they learn through play.

 Right now they are so loving going for bike rides.
 The skate park is one of their favourite places to visit.
-We love running up and down the half pipe, when we are sick of riding it.
+We love running up and down the half-pipe when we are sick of riding it.

-I also make sure they are involved in some sort of after school sport.
-Swimming is compulsory in this house, so besides that they do Ballet (Miss K) & Gymnastics (Master M).
+I also make sure they are involved in some sort of after-school sport.
+Swimming is compulsory in this house, so besides that, they do Ballet (Miss K) & Gymnastics (Master M).

-For me besides, running, I do my weight training, and I try to make the effort to walk up the street to do my errands rather than drive.
+Besides, running, I do my weight training, and I try to make the effort to walk up the street to do my errands rather than drive.
 (I only live a short distance from the centre of town.)

 This is why I have decided to take up the One Million Steps Challenge.
 I started this challenge on June 21st.